rajnandan1/matschia/README.md

 2. **Navigate the Web Interface**
     - Enter the number of timeline scrolls (1-10) to determine how many tweets to fetch
     - Follow the step-by-step process through the UI
-    - View analysis results and the suggested reply
+    - View analysis results and choose between posting a reply or creating a new standalone post
-    - Edit the reply if desired
+    - Edit the generated content if desired
-    - Confirm to post the reply or cancel to start over
+    - Confirm to publish your content or cancel to start over

 ### Command-Line Usage (Alternative)